 The GIFCT is governed by an executive committee made up of senior representatives from the four founding companies.
 The committee meets biannually to set high-level strategy and is convened by a senior executive who represents the company that is chair for the year.
-For 2018, Google is chair.
+For 2020, Microsoft is chair.

 The GIFCT is led by Executive Director Nicholas Rasmussen and is supported by dedicated staff.

 Executive Director: Nicholas Rasmussen

 Nicholas Rasmussen is the inaugural Executive Director of the Global Internet Forum to Counter Terrorism.
 A national security professional with more than 27 years in U.S. government service, Rasmussen held senior counterterrorism posts at the White House and in the U.S. Intelligence Community from 2001 to 2017.
 He concluded his government career as Director of the National Counterterrorism Center (NCTC), leading more than 1,000 professionals from across the Intelligence Community, federal government, and federal contractor workforce.